-Intercesso I ask your prayers for the departed ₱, especially Bobby Boggs, uncle of Scott Chastain.
+Intercessor I ask your prayers for the departed 4.
 Pray for those who have died.

 Additional prayers of intercession and thanksgiving may then be offered by the Intercessor.

 Intercessor Praise God for those in every generation in whom Christ has been honored.
 Pray that we may have grace to glorify Christ in our own day.